sidhanth-ilg/coda/README.md

 9. Common components for button and input
 10. Typescript used for type safety
 11. Responsive for mobile screen and desktop

+## Intentional behaviour

+1. Create new product form has default values set in so that new products can be created quickly
+2. The project loads the products data from the .json file.Any edit and creation of new product is NOT persisted.
+Once you reload the application it will reset to the default products.json file.
+This was done with the intention of ease of testing.
+3. Added a sanitised html function to open all the anchor elements in new page.
+The products.json contains html that opens on the same page.
+This is for better UX.

 ## Project Setup